Xilinx - Advanced Embedded Systems Hardware and Software Design

 - Lab 7: Zynq Boot Memory Lab – Explore the principles of creating a bootable flash image based on a First Stage Bootloader (FSBL) project.

-- Lab 8: Configuring DMA on the Zynq All Programmable SoC – Program the DMA controller on the Zynq PS and explore the various Standalone library services that support the Zynq PS DMA controller.
+- Lab 8: Configuring DMA on the Zynq SoC – Program the DMA controller on the Zynq PS and explore the various Standalone library services that support the Zynq PS DMA controller.

-- Lab 9: Peripheral Programming on the Zynq All Programmable SoC – Program the Gigabit Ethernet controller on the Zynq All Programmable SoC and verify in hardware.
+- Lab 9: Peripheral Programming on the Zynq SoC – Program the Gigabit Ethernet controller on the Zynq SoC and verify in hardware.
 Explore the various lwip Standalone library services that support the Zynq Gigabit Ethernet controller.

 |indicates CONFIRMED TO RUN courses.|